CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 4/SafeHaven-4-Create a SafeHaven Cluster.md

 ### Requirements
 1) Pre-deployed CMS server in CenturyLink Cloud.
-2) Network access for the CMS.
+2) Network access to the CMS.

 ### Assumption
 This article assumes that the user has already deployed the CMS server in CenturyLink Cloud.